anmoljhamb/vscode-spotify-controller/README.md

 -   **Play Liked Songs**: `spotify-controller.playLikedSongs`
 -   **Add Current Song to Liked Songs**: `spotify-controller.addToLikedSongs`

+## Troubleshooting

+If you encounter any issues while using the VSCode Spotify Extension, you can try the following troubleshooting steps:

+-   **Error: NO_ACTIVE_DEVICE**: If you receive an error message with the code "NO_ACTIVE_DEVICE," ensure that there is an instance of Spotify open somewhere with your current account logged in.
+If you already have Spotify open and the error still persists, try playing a track in Spotify once.
+This should activate an active device and allow the extension to work as intended.

+-   **Error: Access Token Expired**: If you receive an error message indicating that the access token has expired, try logging out and logging back in to refresh the access token.
+This error may occur due to one of the known issues discussed in the "Known Issues" section of this documentation.

+If the above troubleshooting steps do not resolve your issue, please refer to the "Known Issues" section or consider opening an issue on the GitHub repository for further assistance.

 ## Known Issues

 Calling out known issues can help limit users opening duplicate issues against your extension.